getgrav/grav-learn/pages/09.webservers-hosting/06.windows-subsystem-for-linux/docs.md

 When you want to switch on/off debugging for a website, just toggle 'Debug' in the browser extention.

 #### Launching debugger in Visual Studio Code (optional)

+If you're using **WSL2**, you can follow [Microsoft's official guide](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode?target=_blank) to set up Visual Studio Code with the **Remote - WSL** extension.
+This allows you to run VS Code directly within the WSL environment, enabling smooth debugging of PHP code running under Apache.

+If you're using **WSL1**, the following configuration may help address issues.
-When using Vistual Studio Code, the default PHP debug launchers won't work when Apache/PHP is running in WSL, because of the file mappings.
+When using Vistual Studio Code, the default PHP debug launchers won't work when Apache/PHP is running in WSL1, because of the file mappings.

 Insert the following configuration into an already created PHP [launch configuration](https://code.visualstudio.com/docs/editor/debugging?target=_blank#_launch-configurations) in `.vscode/launch.json`: